Code-Institute-Submissions/OwenCookman-Milestone-project-1/README.md

 As this is a large block of text it includes an image to break up the information, one block is to set the scene while the other speaks about the hobby itself.
 On smaller screens this information is placed within a collapse, which was taken from bootstrap and the button to open and close it was taken from font Awesome, so there isn't too much information on the screen for a user and the text can be collapsed away once finished with.
+The collapse uses
+Bootstraps Jquery.

 #### Factions